Logo American Journal of Case Reports

 Logo American Journal of Case Reports Logo American Journal of Case Reports Logo American Journal of Case Reports

-[In Press] Surgical Treatment of a Patient with Breast Cancer Arising in the Pathway of a Ventriculoperitoneal Shunt: A Case Report
+Surgical Management of Breast Cancer Developing Along the Pathway of a Ventriculoperitoneal Shunt: A Case Report

 Unusual or unexpected effect of treatment